 STEP 5: Business Licence Renewal

 You are required to renew your regular business licence if you are continuing with your business activities.
-If you renew your business licence before the end of the year, you receive a 10% discount.
+If you renew your business licence before the date indicated on your invoice, you will receive a 10% discount.
 If you fail to renew your licence before March 1st, a 20% fine will be added.
 (There are no discounts on the ICBL or other fees).

 Inter-Community Business Licence